xulihang/BasicCAT-website/_posts/2024-02-25-how-to-create-searchable-pdf-from-scanned-documents.md

    ![Home](/album/searchablePDF/home-en.jpg)

 3. Export the images as a PDF.
 Use the original images and add a searchable text layer with the source text.
+Here, we need to specify a font.
+We can use Arial Unicode MS, which supports all languages.

    ![export options](/album/searchablePDF/export-en.jpg)